A Clustering Framework for Unsupervised and Semi-supervised New Intent Discovery: Experiments

 We use the pre-trained BERT language model with 12 transformer layers as the backbone, which is implemented in~\cite{wolf2020transformers}.
 For all experiments, we use AdamW~\cite{loshchilov2018decoupled} as the optimizer to train the model.
 The training process consists of 100 epochs, with a batch size of 128, and learning rates searched from \{1e-5, 2e-5, 5e-5\}.
 The intent feature dimension $D$ is 768.
 All the non-linear projection heads $\{f_{i}^{u}\}_{i=1}^{3}$ and $\{f_{i}^{s}\}_{i=1}^{4}$ have the same architecture of $W\sigma(\cdot)+b$, where $W$ and $b$ are the weight matrix and bias term of a single linear layer, and $\sigma$ is the Tanh activation function.

 For the unsupervised setting, the temperature $\tau$ and \textit{random erase} ratio $a$ are set to 0.07 and 0.5, respectively.
 In addition, we fine-tune with the parameters of the last transformer layer as suggested in~\cite{lin2020discovering,Zhang_Xu_Lin_Lyu_2021}, which can improve training efficiency and maintain good performance.
 For the semi-supervised setting, $\tau$ and $a$ are set to \{0.05, 0.4\} for BANKING and StackOverflow, and \{0.1, 0.3\} for CLINC150.
 The pre-training stage follows the same fine-tuning strategy as in the unsupervised setting, while the clustering and representation learning stage fine-tunes with all the transformer layers as in~\cite{zhang2022new}, which can fully explore high-level semantics with the guidance of labeled data.
 The K-Means++ clustering algorithm is implemented with the Scikit-learn~\cite{pedregosa2011scikit} toolkit.
 The threshold $\delta_{\textrm{th}}$ for stopping the training procedure is set to 0.0005.
 We implement our approach in PyTorch 1.8.1 and run experiments on NVIDIA Geforce RTX 3090 GPUs.
 For all experiments, we report the averaged results over ten runs with random seeds of 0-9.
-All the baselines are built upon our open-source TEXTOIR~\cite{zhang-etal-2021-textoir} platform\footnote{https://github.com/thuiar/TEXTOIR}.
+All the baselines are built upon our TEXTOIR platform~\cite{zhang-etal-2021-textoir}.